Times-0/Timeline/README.md

   - [lxml](http://lxml.de/installation.html)
   - OPTIONAL : [colorlog](https://github.com/borntyping/python-colorlog)

+# Extras
+You can use the following to add more features and customization to your cpps:
+  - [FindFour AI](https://github.com/Times-0/Timeline-FindFourAI/) - An intelligent, human like bot, with whom you can play FindFour matches with.

+*Note: There maybe many other plugins not listed in the above list, the above are ones officially tested and found to be working and 100% legit%

 # Installation and Usage
 Download **Timeline**, put it in an accessable and readable directory.
 Navigate to that directory using CMD or Shell or any console client.
 Run `Start.py`.
 The server will start running.